ExchangeUnion/docs/Market Maker Guide.md

 ## Software

-* Linux or macOS.
-[Windows WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) support is currently experimental and not tested regularly.
-This guide was written assuming Ubuntu 20.04 LTS.
+Docker.
+That's it.

-* Docker >= 18.09.
-Check with `docker --version`.
+Version >= 18.09 on Linux or Windows 10 [with WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Docker on macOS is currently not tested regularly.
 If you do not have docker installed yet and you are using Ubuntu 20.04 LTS, install docker by running `sudo apt install docker.io`.
-Otherwise if you are using any version besides Ubuntu 20.04, follow the official [docker install instructions](https://docs.docker.com/install/).
-Also make sure that the current user can run docker commands (without adding `sudo`).
+If you are using any version besides Ubuntu 20.04, follow the official [docker install instructions](https://docs.docker.com/get-docker/).
+Also make sure that the current user can run docker commands.
 Test with `docker run hello-world`.
-If this fails, [follow these instructions](https://docs.docker.com/install/linux/linux-postinstall/).
+If this fails, [follow these instructions](https://docs.docker.com/engine/install/linux-postinstall/).
+This guide was written assuming Ubuntu 20.04 LTS.

 # The Setup

-From here we assume that your device is running, with docker installed and backup drive connected.
+From here we assume that your device is running with docker set up.
 Check the guides in the hardware section above if your device is not ready yet.

 ## Let's Roll